 People use kerosene lamps for a variety of reasons.

 Everyone thinks that kerosene lighting is a little bit brighter than a candle, but oil lamps provide all levels of lighting.
 Long burning ones are used in memorial situation while others are loved because of their softer light, lovely design and their glass.

 But, as a trend, it goes up and down.
 I wish I could predict the trends.
 At the moment antiques in general are down and – because antiques are down – so are we.
-Business is usually better in the winter months because they are warm lights, so they generate a bit of heat.
+Business is usually better in the winter months because we sell warm lights that generate a bit of heat.

-Sometimes people come after a power failure but they often realise that their lamp – which they thought was operational – isn’t.
+Sometimes people come during a power failure after they realise that their lamp – which they thought was operational – isn’t.
 They might find that the wick is too small or their chimney is broken, so we help people get their lamps going again.

 We also love doing films.

 It’s really exciting to work with the designer of a set and create something specific to a particular era, and customers often come in with an inherited lamp after they see one on a show.

 Among other things we sell kerosene lights, heaters, stoves and the parts needed for kerosene fridges.